Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/undead/minotaur-skeleton.md

 NoteIcon: monster
 BestiaryType: undead
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 273, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Minotaur Skeleton](2-Mechanics/CLI/bestiary/undead/minotaur-skeleton.md)
 *Source: Monster Manual p.
 273, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
 Available in the SRD.*